 The CFK EMP is reviewed, updated, and enhanced on an as needed basis in accordance with newly implemented laws or regulations and the lessons learned after emergency preparedness exercises or real-life emergency incidents.
-The Emergency Management Team consist of representatives from Academic Affairs, Administrative Services, Advising Services, Business Services, Enrollment Services, Facilities Management, Human Resources, Information Technology, President's Office, Public Relations, Public Safety, Student Government Association and Students w/ Disabilities.
-The Emergency Management Team consults other members of the CFK community as needed for additional input.
+The EMT consists of representatives from Academic Affairs, Administrative Services, Advising Services, Business Services, Enrollment Services, Facilities Management, Human Resources, Information Technology, President's Office, Public Relations, Public Safety, Student Government Association, and Students w/ Disabilities.
+The EMT consults other members of the CFK community as needed for additional input.

 Emergency preparedness and the planning process are the responsibility of the entire college community.
-The Emergency Management Team is responsible for distributing a copy of the entire

-EMP and updated campus floor plans to all supporting emergency response agencies on an as needed basis not to exceed one year.
+The EMT is responsible for distributing a copy of the entire EMP and updated College floor plans to all supporting emergency response agencies on an as needed basis not to exceed one year.